Conedy/Conedy/documentation/networks.rst

    >>> firstNodenumber = N.randomNetwork(100, 0.1, nodeblueprint, edgeblueprint)

 Functions, which create more than one node will return the number of the first created node.
 Other created nodes have consecutive numbers.
 Similar to this example with random networks, functions which create one and two dimensional lattices and tori are available, and it is possible to create networks from files which contain either adjacency lists or matrices.

+Another possibility in Conedy is to create the network from adjacency lists or matrices, which are read from files.